 NOTE 2: In case of MR-DC, E-UTRA RRC configuration parameters should only affect E-UTRA operation.
 E.g., s-Measure only affects measurements configured by parameters defined in this specification.
 Should an E-UTRA RRC configuration change require a change of NR RRC configuration, the network should indicate such NR change by NR RRC signalling.
 E.g. a specific indication is used to trigger RLC re-establishment upon reconfigurations changing the CG(s) used for transmission (in DL or UL) that otherwise would only involve NR RRC signalling.

 In this release of the specification, change between DC and MR-DC as well as change between DC and E-UTRA configured with SN terminated DRB without SCG are not supported (i.e. neither the direct reconfiguration nor specific measurement events).
-Likewise, the direct transition between MR-DC and NR DC is not supported in this release of the specification.
+Likewise, the direct transition between (NG)EN-DC and NR DC or NE-DC is not supported in this release of the specification.